DataKind-DC/capital-nature-ingest/events/README.md

 ]
   ```

-4. Note that if the code requires any additional libraries (the vnps example only requires `beautifulsoup` and `requests`), you should include them in your directory's requirements.txt.
-Add those requirements to the root requirements.txt file (CircleCI uses that).
+3. If your code requires any additional libraries, you should include them in the project's `requirements.txt`.

-5. At the end of your file, include the following snippet:
+4. Once you're able to scrape your events and schematize them, create a `main` function that uses the other function(s) you've written to return your events.
+Then, at the end of your file, include the following snippet:

 ```python
 if __name__ == '__main__'
     events = main()
 ```

-6. Once you're confident in the output, add some unit/integration tests to the tests directory.
+5. Add some unit/integration tests to the `tests/` directory in the root of this project.
 At a minimum, you should have a test that asserts the result of your script being equal to what's expected by the schema.
+This makes it easy for reviewers to verify your code.
 For example:

 ```python
 import unittest